OMEGAZEROABSOLUTE/THESPIRAL/docs/VAST_DEPLOYMENT.md

 # Vast.ai Deployment

 This guide explains how to run the SPIRAL_OS tools on a Vast.ai server.
 See [deployment_overview.md](deployment_overview.md) for a quick summary.

+Before you begin run `scripts/check_prereqs.sh` to ensure Docker, `nc`, `sox` and `ffmpeg` are available.
+The script exits with an error if any command is missing.

 ## Select a PyTorch template